anandupg/Lyvo-Backend/GOOGLE_OAUTH_SETUP.md

 This guide will help you set up Google OAuth authentication for your Lyvo application.

-## Prerequisites
+## Prerequisites  wee

 - Google Cloud Console account
 - Node.js and npm installed
 - Your Lyvo application running

 ## Step 1: Create Google Cloud Project